 White paper v3.7 · May 2026

-Three-phase roadmap framework, TEE-BFT consensus, AES-256-GCM privacy architecture, 10-chain interoperability, AERKey threshold management, AERLink bank connectivity, confirmed testnet June and mainnet August 2026.
+Three-phase roadmap framework, TEE-BFT consensus, AES-256-GCM privacy architecture, 10-chain interoperability, AERKey threshold management, and AERLink bank connectivity as an intended primitive.
+Timing statements in older documents are superseded by the July 9 AMA target and its uncertainty.

 AERKey Privacy Layer white paper v2.1 · April 2026

-Five-layer encryption framework, Layers 1 and 4 deploying at mainnet, US Patent Application 63/977,868, MEV elimination, Policy Engine selective disclosure.
+Five-layer encryption framework, Layers 1 and 4 planned for mainnet, US Patent Application 63/977,868, MEV elimination, Policy Engine selective disclosure.

 White paper v3.7 · May 2026